-RestSharp is a popular .Net library that allows us to act as clients to consume a Rest Api.
+RestSharp is a popular library for .Net that allows us to act as clients to consume a REST API.

-In a previous post we saw how to consume a Rest API from C# without using third-party libraries.
-Although the code is not particularly complex, the use of RestSharp substantially simplifies the process.
+In a previous post, we saw how to consume a REST API from C# without using third-party libraries.
+Although the code is not especially complex, using RestSharp substantially simplifies the process.

-In addition, RestSharp provides additional functions such as native serialization to XML or JSON, identification of the request or response type, or authentication (Basic, OAuth, NTLM…)
+Furthermore, RestSharp provides additional features such as native serialization to XML or JSON, identification of the request or response type, or authentication (Basic, OAuth, NTLM…).

-To illustrate its use, we are going to perform the same example as in the previous post, but using RestSharp.
-The code to consume our example NodeJs Rest API that we saw in this post would be as follows.
+To illustrate its use, we will perform the same example as in the previous post, but using RestSharp.
+The code to consume our example REST API in NodeJs that we saw in that post would be as follows.

 static void Main(string[] args)